 Bateau Bay beach is a part of Wyrrabalong National Park, which is managed by the NSW National Parks and Wildlife Service.
 I’ve become more involved in reforming the overall area through regular weed removal and involvement in the local Bushcare group.
 In addition to picking up the debris from the beach, this has extended to cleaning up the accumulation of roadside tracts of litter.
 But also notifying the local authorise so they can be more actionable in their response to the amount of rubbish people leave behind.

 If you’re interested in maintaining a rubbish free environment, my best tip is to take a rubbish bag with you whenever you’re out walking.

 I hope that Leonie’s story has given you inspiration to either actively reduce your amount of rubbish.
 Or to be the spark in your community to promote a cleaner environment.

-If you or someone you know is interested in being a part of this series, I’d love to hear from you.
+If you or someone you know is interested in being a part of this series, click here to download the free information brochure or contact me.